News

 "We’ve moved forward.
 People still laugh, still quote the show, and that’s the goal," Harmon said.
 "The show isn’t about the voices — it’s about the characters.
 And those characters are intact."

 Season 7, which aired in late 2023, intentionally leaned into more standalone episodes, a creative choice Harmon said was meant to ease fans into the new era.
-“We wanted to prove the show could survive without leaning on serialized arcs.
+“We wanted to prove the show could survive without leaning on serialised arcs.
 This season was about rebuilding trust with the audience.”

 Looking ahead, Harmon confirmed there are roughly ten scripts left to finish under the current production deal.
 He also hinted at ongoing talks about the series' future.
 “We’re two seasons ahead in the writers’ room.
 Once this batch wraps, we’ll see what’s next — but the appetite for more Rick and Morty hasn’t gone anywhere.”

 Harmon also addressed ongoing interest in his other projects, including a long-awaited movie spin-off for his cult comedy series Community.
-While timelines remain uncertain, he emphasized that “no single person is to blame” for delays.
+While timelines remain uncertain, he emphasised that “no single person is to blame” for delays.
 “These things take time — that’s the nature of the industry.”

 Source: Variety